victorruelle/SinGAN-extension/README.md

 ### Steps

-1. Select 10 images of Charlotte's head and downsize them to a max(height,width) of 200.
+1. Select 10 images and downsize them to a max(height,width) of 200.
 Use images that have different lighting, poses, glasses or not etc.
 2. Split them in 5 training images and 5 testing images.
 3. For each training image, train a fixed pyramid of generators and discriminators and apply the SR testing to each of the 5 testing images.
 4. For each testing image, traing with the same parameters and apply classic SR